The Fear Is Real (and Valid)

 You think: "What if my AI receptionist makes this worse?
 Says the wrong thing?
 Traps them in some automated loop while they're already at a breaking point?"

 This fear isn't paranoid.
 Research shows that 86% of customers still prefer to interact with a human agent when dealing with a complaint or complex issue.
-And seven in ten people would switch brands after just one poor AI support interaction.
+A national survey found 93% of US consumers prefer human agents over AI—with 78% saying humans resolve problems faster and 84% more accurately.
+Seven in ten people would switch brands after just one poor AI support interaction.

-But here's the reality: In our analysis of 130,175 customer service calls from 47 home services businesses over 7 months, we found that 15.9% of calls already contained urgency language like "emergency," "urgent," or "ASAP."
+But here's the reality: In our analysis of 130,175 customer service calls from 45 home services businesses over 7 months—including HVAC companies and plumbers—we found that 15.9% of calls already contained urgency language like "emergency," "urgent," or "ASAP."
 These aren't calm customers requesting quotes.
 They're stressed, frustrated, or angry before anyone even picks up.

 The question isn't whether AI will encounter angry customers.
 It's whether your AI has the right protocols to handle them—and more importantly, when to immediately hand them off to you.